wikivitas/RTR105/README.md

 - `man uname` - to find out 'uname' command properties
 - `history`   - to review the commands entered before
 - `sh`        - is a command language interpreter that executes commands read from a command line string, the standard input, or a specified file.
-- `man pwdv   - to find out 'pwd' command properties
+- `man pwd`   - to find out 'pwd' command properties
 - `pwd`       - to return an absolute (full) path
 - `cd`        - to go straight to the home folder
 - `cd ..`     - to move one directory up